aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/pedersen.md

 ## Function `commitment_into_compressed_point`

-Moves the Commitment into a CompressedRistretto point.
+Moves the Commitment into a <code>CompressedRistretto</code> point.

 <pre><code><b>public</b> <b>fun</b> <a href="pedersen.md#0x1_pedersen_commitment_into_compressed_point">commitment_into_compressed_point</a>(c: <a href="pedersen.md#0x1_pedersen_Commitment">pedersen::Commitment</a>): <a href="ristretto255.md#0x1_ristretto255_CompressedRistretto">ristretto255::CompressedRistretto</a>